taiki-e/cargo-hack/README.md

             This flag can only be used together with --feature-powerset flag.

+        --at-least-one-of <FEATURES>...
+            Space or comma separated list of features.
+Skips sets of features that don't enable any of the features listed.

+            To specify multiple groups, use this option multiple times: `--at-least-one-of a,b --at-least-one-of c,d`

+            This flag can only be used together with --feature-powerset flag.

         --include-features <FEATURES>...
             Include only the specified features in the feature combinations instead of package features.